musienkoyuriy/ng2-modules-docs/README-styleguide.md

 1. Does this project solve my problem?
 2. If so, how?

-The very next thing is an installation instructions.
+The very next thing is an **installation instructions**.
 Apart from description, ease of installation is another selling point for your project.
 There's probably going to be several lines, with something like `Clone this repo,  npm i && npm start` but they will let user know how to get up and going with your project.

 We assume that as a developer of this app/module/library, you know which additional libraries or other packages future user will need, so kindly describe their installation instructions (yes, all the hacky stuff too ;) ).